 Honduras is a country in Central America, nestled pretty cozily between Nicaragua, El Salvador, and Guatemala.
-Until not long ago, Honduran coffee wasn’t remarkable and the country relied on sending its coffee over to Guatemala to sell due to a lack of infrastructure in place to sell it themselves.
+Until Recently, Honduran coffee was unremarkable.
+The country relied on sending its coffee over to Guatemala to sell due to a lack of infrastructure to sell it themselves.

 At a Glance: Honduran Coffees